tlevine/conferences/strata-2014-csv/abstract.md

 analysis with data music videos and data gastronomification.

-We'll discuss the theory behind these two data analysis methods, and then we'll present case studies on the use our tools in business analysis, investing and data journalism.
+We'll discuss the theory behind these two data analysis methods, and then we'll present case studies on how our tools are used in in marketing and data journalism to enable business analytics, instill a data-driven culture and
-Through these case studies, we'll discuss the business impact of the new approaches and some tips in building such systems, including optimizations for sparse data and time-series data.